We knew there had to be a better way

 6. Stress.
 You don’t need it.

 Homework helps lower the stress.
 When you know more than other buyers, when you have the funds and the strategy, that will add confidence.
-But (plug coming), a lot of clients hire us simply because they know we will cure their stress.
+But (plug coming), a lot of clients choose us simply because they know we will cure their stress.
 We’re not emotionally involved.
 We won’t be snowed.
 That can be a huge relief.
 (End of plug.)

 7. Finding value at the top end